-While providing unpaid care is often regarded as a great responsibility (and one that caregivers are extremely proud of doing), post-9/11 military and veteran caregivers are also more likely to fare worse in health outcomes as a result of not being connected to a support network.
+While offering unpaid care is often regarded as a great responsibility (and one that caregivers view as part of their overall duties as a spouse, parent, or child), post-9/11 military and Veteran caregivers are also more likely to fare worse in health outcomes as a result of not being connected to a support network.

-Blue Star Families supports legislation that would provide military caregivers with the support and resources they need to thrive.
+Blue Star Families advocates for legislation that would offer military and Veteran caregivers the support and resources they need to thrive.

 - Enact paid family leave policies for situations involving: (a) qualifying exigencies arising out of a family member being on active duty in a foreign country (or being notified of an impending call/order of active service in a foreign country); (b) caring for a family member who is a covered service member; and (c) caring for a family member with a serious health condition